AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `med 3` views the medicines taken by the 3rd patient in CLInic.
 * `find Jackson` followed by `med 1` views the medicines taken by the 1st patient in the results of the `find` command.

+## Managing Visits

+CLInic allows you to track patient visits by logging visit dates.
+Each time a patient visits the clinic, you can record the visit date using the `log` command.
+You can also view all recorded visit dates for a patient using the `display` command.
+Visit dates are useful for tracking patient history and verifying visit frequency.

 ### Logging a visit for a patient : `log`